The beginner’s guide to budgeting as a student

 - Transport (buses, trains, taxis, car insurance, petrol, MOT, roadside recovery)

-- Entertainment (cinema, theatre, club entry)
+- Entertainment (cinema, theatre, bars)

 - Books (textbooks and fiction)